jaredtking/heartbeat/README.md

 An example for a web app: if no new signups were made in the last 3 days, an alert could be sent.

+### Hardware

+With the internet of things it is now possible to communicate with circuits interfacing with real hardware, such as [Raspberry Pi](http://www.raspberrypi.org/).
+Possibilities include generating alerts whenever a switch is triggered or a sensor exceeds a threshold.

 ### Personal

 Track metrics about yourself, such as health and productivity.

-### Hardware

-With the internet of things it is now possible to communicate with circuits interfacing with real hardware, such as Raspberry Pi, from anywhere with an internet connection.
-Possibilities include notifications whenever a switch is triggered or a sensor exceeds a threshold.

 ### Who knows?